PythonUnited/picture-pile/README.md

 Picture Pile takes a JSON array of images and creates a pile of pictures.
 You can use it as a separate web application or include it in your website as a web component.
 The app as well as the web component allow for a number of properties that influence the way in which the pile is rendered.
+Checkout the preview below and read the docs to see what needs to be done to get this going.

 # Preview